-On June 30, 2023, WOU reported a liability of \$32,042 for its proportionate share of the PERS net pension liability.
-The net pension liability as of June 30, 2023, was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2020.
+On June 30, 2024, WOU reported a liability of \$42,472 for its proportionate share of the PERS net pension liability.
+The net pension liability as of June 30, 2024, was measured as of June 30, 2023, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of December 31, 2022.
 The PERS system does not provide WOU an audited proportionate share as a separate employer; WOU is a proportionate share of PERS employer state agencies which includes all state agencies.
-The State Department of Administrative Services calculated WOU's proportional share of all state agencies.
+The State Department of Administrative Services calculated WOU's proportional share of all state agencies internally based on actual contributions by WOU as compared to the total for employer state agencies.
 The State Audits Division performed a review of this internal calculation.
-On June 30, 2023, WOU's proportion was 0.21 percent of the statewide pension plan, and 0.71 percent of employer state agencies.
-This was a change from the June 30, 2021 proportions of 0.20 percent for the statewide pension plan, and 0.72 percent for employer state agencies.
+On June 30, 2024, WOU's proportion was 0.23 percent of the statewide pension plan, and 0.76 percent of employer state agencies.
+This was a change from the June 30, 2023 proportions of 0.21 percent for the statewide pension plan, and 0.71 percent for employer state agencies.

-For the year ended June 30, 2022, WOU recorded total pension expense (expense offset) of (\$318), due to the changes in net pension liability, deferred inflows, and deferred outflows.
+For the year ended June 30, 2024, WOU recorded total pension expense (expense offset) of \$2,231, due to the changes in net pension liability, deferred inflows, and deferred outflows.